agntcy/api-bridge-agnt/docs/README.md

 selected OpenAPI endpoint.

 !> Here you MUST provide the full path of the target API in the request URL.
+!> Rewriting the query will be available only if the content type is not set or is text/plain

 Two headers are available for this request: